-2017 is the first year of the decisive stage of building a well-off society in an all-round way of China, and also the crucial year of promoting the structural reform of supply side.
-The economic society maintains stable and healthy development, which marks a good start in "13th Five-Year Plan".
+2017 is the first year of the decisive stage of building a well-off society in an all-round way of China, and also a crucial year of promoting the structural reform of supply side.
+The economic society maintains stable and healthy development, which marks a good start for the period of "13th Five-Year Plan".
 In face of the changes in the market under the new normal, the national economy situation is also undergoing a slow but stable development with positive signals: Firstly, the accelerated implementation of "Made in China 2025", "Internet Plus", "the Belt and Road Initiative" and other major strategic initiatives by the state; Secondly, with the steady operation of domestic economy, and by the government's increased efforts in pushing forward the deepening reform of state-owned enterprises, building up an innovative drive pattern and stimulating sustainable economic growth, policies relating to environmental-friendly and smart transportation, sponge city as well as smart city will be implemented.
-These factors bring greater role and achieving greater value in the urban rail transit industry through a model that combines full industry chain with capital operation is an important direction for the Company.
+These factors bring great challenges as well as opportunities for the development of the Company.
+Therefore, playing a greater role and achieving greater value in the urban rail transit industry through a model that combines full industry chain with capital operation is an important direction for the Company.

 Guided by its established development plan (2016-2020) and the direction of the state policy, the Company will lead the development of the Company and fully enhance its economies of scale and development quality.
 The rail transit design and consultancy segment will continue to maintain its leading position in the industry by continuously improving quality, technical levels, capability of performance of business contracts, cost control and staff performance level.
-The civil municipal design will be supported by the rail transit design and consultancy segment to expand and strengthen its relevant product lines and, to identify opportunities in the markets such as urban utility tunnels and smart city to produce featured and advantageous products.
+The civil municipal design will be supported by the rail transit design and consultancy segment to expand and strengthen its relevant product lines and, to identify opportunities in the markets such as utility tunnels and smart city to produce featured and advantageous products.
 Our efforts in construction contracting segment will focus on improving project management level, strengthening project contract performance, and establishing a sound brand image.
 We will attach importance to developing new business in rail transit industry, such as PPP and EPC.
 For discussion of the future development of the Company's business, please refer to the section headed "Management Discussion and Analysis" in this report.